rayidali4/rayidali4.github.io/README.md

 - Adjust the color scale in `script.js` to change the crime rate visualization.
 - Modify the `styles.css` file to alter the map's appearance and label styles.

+## License
+This project is licensed under the MIT License.
+For more information, see the [LICENSE](./LICENSE) file.

 ## Contributions
 Contributions are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.